-BRIXMIS, The British Commander in Chief's Mission to the Soviet Forces in Germany, was a little-known intelligence organisation which worked throughout the Cold War years from 1946 to 1990.
+BRIXMIS, The British Commanders' in Chief Mission to the Soviet Forces in Germany, was a little-known intelligence organisation which worked throughout the Cold War years from 1946 to 1990.
 Originally a liaison unit, its role soon changed to gathering intelligence in the former Soviet Occupation Zone of East Germany on the threat posed to the West and NATO by the 20 Soviet and 6 East German Army Divisions and their Air Forces deployed there.

 Outside the Museum, a restored Mercedes Benz G-Wagen touring vehicle, as used by the Mission, can be seen.